NathanMQuam/student-workbook/src/reflections/wk2/quiz2.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+  Let, Var, and Const
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+  A function is a block of code held within an object, the function has a set of inputs and returns an output.
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->